murinicanor/entropybroker/readme.txt

 between [ and ]).
 If we want to take the audio from card 2 (see line 10) it would look like this: eb_server_audio -d hw:2,0 -s -i broker -X
+This program is Linux-only (due to the ALSA requirement).

 On systems with a spare tv-card/webcam, start server_v4l.
 E.g.:
 eb_server_v4l -i broker -d /dev/video0 -s -X password.txt
+This program is Linux-only (due to the video4linux2 requirement).

 On systems that are mostly idle, start server_timers.
 Check http://vanheusden.com/te/#bps to see some expected bitrates.